YIZHE12/DataScienceMakeEasy/Statistics/R_files/README.md

 ## Common approach
 [mean(..., trim = True)](https://garstats.wordpress.com/2017/11/28/trimmed-means/) calculate the trim mean instead of the standard mean.
 An extreme example of trim mean is the median.

+## Cluster
+[cluster::clar](https://www.datanovia.com/en/lessons/clara-in-r-clustering-large-applications/) is an extension to k-medoids (PAM) methods to deal with data containing a large number of objects (more than several thousand observations).

 ## Enviroment variables
 To get the enviroment variables of a function
 ```